 The university reserves the right to change its price and pricing policies without prior notice.

 Students, former students, and graduates are in good financial standing when their account is paid in full through the Student Financial Services Office.
 A late payment fee will be charged to all student accounts that become past due.
 This includes, but is not limited to, deferred payment accounts that become past due.
-Those whose account is not paid in full will not receive transcripts, diplomas, or other forms of recognition or recommendation from the university.
+Those whose account is not paid in full will not receive diplomas or other forms of recognition and/or recommendation from the university.
 Students must be in good financial standing with RIT to register for classes.

 Use of Social Security Numbers